CatherineBacon/fcc-nightlife-app/README.md

 I set myself the challenge to complete this project without using any frontend javascript.

 It uses nodejs with express, mongoose, passport, jade and ratchet.
+As I'm using ratchet, I've tried to use a mobile first approach.

 This app uses the [Yelp API](https://www.yelp.com/developers/documentation/v2/overview).